-(1) S and W include an importance factor for serviceability (see Table 1.1).
-(2) The companion factor, a, is usually assumed to be 0.5 for live loads due to use and occupancy,

-(3) For more information on positive drainage and ponding refer to NBC Structural Commentaries.

-(4) Interior finish susceptible to cracking would include gypsum drywall.
+- (1) S and W include an importance factor for serviceability (see Table 1.1).
+(2) The companion factor, a, is usually assumed to be 0.5 for live loads due to use and occupancy, except in the case of storage uses, where it is assumed to be 1.0, and 0.5 for snow loads. - (3) For more information on positive drainage and ponding refer to NBC Structural Commentaries. - (4) Interior finish susceptible to cracking would include gypsum drywall.
 (5) Interior finish not susceptible to cracking would include Steel liner panels.